 Board meetings are held at quarterly intervals with additional meetings convened when urgent and important decisions need to be taken between the scheduled meetings.
-During the financial year ended ("FYE") 31 December 2022, the Board met on five (5) occasions, where they deliberated on a variety of matters including the Group's financial results, strategic decisions and direction of the Group.
+During the financial year ended ("FYE") 31 December 2023, the Board met on five (5) occasions, where they deliberated on a variety of matters including the Group's financial results, strategic decisions and direction of the Group.
 Board meetings for the whole year are scheduled ahead at the beginning of each financial year to allow the Directors to plan their schedule ahead to enable them to attend the board meetings which have been scheduled for the following year.

-The Directors' attendance record for the FYE 31 December 2022 is as follows:
+The Directors' attendance record for the FYE 31 December 2023 is as follows:

 Directors Board Meetings Attended

 Dato' Tan Boon Kang 5/5

 Ir.
 Tan Chek Siong 5/5

-YAM Dato' Seri Syed Azni Ibni Almarhum Tuanku Syed Putra Jamalullail 5/5

 Dato' Ir.
 Dr. Ashaari bin Mohamad 5/5

 Loo Pak Soon 5/5

-Tan Moon Hwa (Resigned on 26 May 2022) 1/1

-Tan Chek Een (Appointed on 26 May 2022) 4/4
+Tan Chek Een 5/5

 Dato' Sarul Bahiyah binti Hj.
-Abu (Appointed on 27 February 2023) 1/1
+Abu 5/5

+Dato' Noor Azam bin Jamaludin (Appointed on 8 March 2024) 0/1

+YAM Dato' Seri Syed Azni Ibni Almarhum Tuanku Syed Putra Jamalullail (Resigned on 8 March 2024) 4/4

-^{} Reflects the number of meetings held during the time the Committee member held office.
+Reflects the number of meetings held during the time the Committee member held office.